 The outside voices come from experiences, culture, and relationships.
 They can fill us with fear and feelings of inadequacy when we believe the wrong things.
 We need to work on getting rid of the negative and untrue messages and replace them with the truth.

-Experiences – They can be damaging and create deep hurt or positive and bolster our self-image.
+They can be damaging and create deep hurt, or they can be positive and bolster our self-image.
 It might be being bullied, receiving social affirmation, athletic achievements, or failing in business.
-Our experiences start early and send us messages about ourselves, who we are and our self-worth.
+Our experiences start early and send us messages about ourselves, who we are, and our self-worth.
 Differentiate the truth from the lies.
 That’s the beginning of understanding your heart.

-Relationships – Our wives, friends, parents, and peers.
-You may have never been affirmed by your father or are caught up in comparing yourself to peers.
+Our wives, friends, parents, peers… You may never have been affirmed by your father or are caught up in comparing yourself to peers.
 What messages have you been receiving from people in your life?
-Is it healthy?
+Are the messages healthy?
 Again, discern fact from fiction.
 If it is fiction, don’t give it access to your core.

 What do you love and listen to the most?
 Make sure they are the right things.
 Eventually, what is most true about us will come to the surface for all to see.

-Huddle up with your kids tonight and ask, “What do you love the most?”
+Huddle up with your kids and ask, “What do you love the most?”